 Additional mead-making information

 Within 24 hours fermentation should begin and you will see bubbles climbing up the sides of the jug.

 After 7 to 10 days of fermentation (depending on temperature warmer is faster, too hot kills the yeast, too cold the yeast go to sleep), you should no longer see bubbles.

 If you see bubbles rising wait a few more days to ensure fermentation has completed.

-An additional 6 to 10 months storage in a cool dark place, will result in a tasty mead from this very simple recipe.
+Finally, an additional 6 to 10 months storage in a cool dark place will result in a tasty mead from this easy mead recipe.